jonathanhogg/flitter/docs/canvas3d.md

 `max_lights=`*N*
 : Set the maximum number of lights that the shader program will support.
 Additional lights beyond this number will be ignored when rendering this group.
 The default is 50.
-The default shader supports up to a few hundred lights.
-Changing this attribute will cause the program to be recompiled.
+The upper limit is dependent on the GPU and driver, but is typically a few hundred.
+Changing this attribute will cause the shader program to be recompiled.

 `composite=` [ `:over` | `:dest_over` | `:lighten` | `:darken` | `:add` | `:difference` | `:multiply` ]
 : Control the OpenGL blend function used when rendering models that overlap each